Reading Level Checker guide

 When should I use the Reading Level Checker?

-Use it when you want a quick browser-side AI helper for this task: Estimate whether a guide is easy enough for general readers.
-Check sentence length before publishing a blog or help page.
+Use it when you want a quick browser-side AI helper for this task: Estimate whether a help article is readable enough for general customers.
+Check average sentence length before publishing a blog guide or product FAQ.
 It is best for drafts, checks, and learning, not final expert decisions.

 What do the main Reading Level Checker inputs mean?